-Some of us love it and many of us dread it, regardless of relationship status.
+Some of us love Valentine's Day and many of us dread it, regardless of relationship status.
 It usually calls for a combination of long-term planning (or last-minute, creative problem-solving) and a pocket of cash to get through it all lest you be perceived as unromantic by your other half.
 If today finds you still searching for unique gift ideas for your sweetheart, embrace your Japanese alter-ego now!
-You might be intrigued to know that in Japan, 2.14 is celebrated very differently: it is the womenwho present gifts to men.
+You might be intrigued to know that in Japan, Valentine's Day is celebrated very differently: it is the women who present gifts to men.
 If this sounds confusing, read on to learn about how it’s actually celebrated in the country so you can do Valentine's Day the Japanese way!

 Though adopted from the West, Valentine’s Day is very popular.
 By mid-January, the holiday items that once lined the shelves are replaced with beautifully-wrapped sweets and cocoa-accented pastries.
 It’s quite the affair!
 Pink-coated pavilions draw young girls and women to tiers of fancy, affordable chocolate of different themes and characters, and handsome boxes by high-end chocolatiers are enclosed in displays.
 Every grocery store, shopping mall and convenience store is guaranteed to have a section reserved for St. Valentine.
 It is estimated that over $500 million is spent on Valentine’s chocolate every year in Japan, less than a third of what we spend in the U.S. on candy on this day!

 As is customary in Japanese tradition where each element has a purpose and audience, careful consideration is made for the selection and purchase of Valentine’s chocolate.
 It’s very important to understand the difference between Giri and Honmei chocolate.
-Giri choco (義理チョコ, or “obligatory chocolate") is given to male co-workers or colleagues in expression of friendship or gratitude, whereas Honmei choco (本命チョコ, or “true love chocolate") is inspired by romantic interest and given to husbands, boyfriends, or a potential love interest.
-Some women even prefer to make Honmei chocolate on their own, rather than purchasing it from a store, as an expression of their devotion.
+Giri choco (義理チョコ, or “obligatory chocolate") is given to male co-workers or colleagues in expression of friendship, gratitude, or indebtedness, whereas Honmei choco (本命チョコ, or “true love chocolate") is inspired by romantic interest and given to husbands, boyfriends, or a potential love interest as a form of Valentine's Day confession, aka, kokuhaku.
+Some women even prefer to make honmei chocolate on their own, rather than purchasing it from a store, as an expression of their devotion.
 Special molds and DIY confectionary boxes are all part of the effort to craft homemade chocolate.
 Whether you’re the giver or receiver, don’t get your signals crossed!

 Giri choco is more affordable and meant for coworkers and friends.